-Federal judge temporarily halts Trump travel ban nationwide, AG says
+Federal judge temporarily halts Trump travel ban nationwide

 - There was no immediate response from the Trump administration

-Washington (CNN)A federal judge in Washington State granted a temporary restraining order Friday night that the state's attorney general said immediately halted President Donald Trump's immigration executive order effective nationwide.
+Washington (CNN)A federal judge temporarily halted President Donald Trump's immigration executive order effective nationwide Friday, a significant setback for the controversial travel ban.

-Federal Judge James Robart, who presides in Washington State, granted the order.
+Federal Judge James Robart, who presides in Washington State, orally granted the temporary restraining order.
+There was no written order immediately available.

+Trump's executive order that he signed last week suspended immigration from seven Muslim-majority countries for 90 days, the US refugee program for 120 days and indefinitely halted Syrian refugees from entering the US.

 "No one is above the law -- not even the President," Washington State Attorney General Bob Ferguson said.